otonashi-labs/chatgpt-wrapped/README.md

 1) deterministic - unroll/ module
 2) LLM infused - metadater/prompt.md & Gemini 3 Flash

 It ended up being good metadata.
 And once it was sorted I've realized that it's a "Wrapped season" going right now.
-So here it goes - as a random side quest.
+So here it goes - nice side quest.

-Thpough in the nearest future I will continue to tinker on the agentic search for chats thingy.
+Though in the nearest future I will continue to tinker on the agentic search for chats thingy.
 So this repo is likely to be on steroids soon.
 And the metadata you will build - could be reused for the proper search.

 ---